Skip to main content

 Tried: Try the alg:none attack by changing the header algorithm to 'none' and stripping the signature, then submitting the modified token.

-The server explicitly validates the algorithm field and rejects tokens that claim alg:none, so the server returns an error rather than accepting the unsigned token.
-The hint in the challenge detail states the server enforces HS256 and does not accept unsigned tokens.
-The only working path is recovering the actual HMAC secret via dictionary attack.
+The server validates the algorithm field and rejects tokens claiming alg:none, so it errors rather than accepting an unsigned token.
+The challenge detail says as much: HS256 is enforced and unsigned tokens are refused.
+Recovering the actual HMAC secret by dictionary attack is the only path.

 Tried: Run hashcat with mode -m 1400 (plain SHA-256) instead of -m 16500 (JWT HS256).